boginw/P5/report/2 Iteration 1/The Chassis Design.md

 | Off-road strength |     | []      | [x]           |
 | Resist twisting   |     | []      | [x]           |

 From the table above it can be concluded that the features the LEGO car need the most are provided by the unibody.
 Off-road strength and resisting twisting are features that the LEGO car will never need as it will never experience different terrains other than a standard dry floor.
-The primary feature of interest is the *weight*.
-A car as light as possible is desired to make less torque required to initate acceleration and to have an appropiate speed enabling the car to adjust according to speed signs.
+The primary feature of interest is the *weight*, as is also one of our design criteria [ref til design criteria her].
+A car as light as possible is desired to make less torque required to initate acceleration and to have an appropiate speed enabling the car to adjust according to speed signs [ref til design criteria her om speed].
 Torque and speed will be discussed in another section **[Hardware analysis ref her]**.

 + Images (refer to appendix)